PerryHighCS/flippydo/README.md

-# A virtual flippy do for online use
+# A virtual flippy do for online learning